Chompas/iterm-prezto/README.md

 Install iTerm using [Homebrew](https://brew.sh/)
 > $ brew cask install iterm2

-Go to Preferences > Profiles > General.
-Under Command, select “Command” (rather than “Login Shell”) and enter `/bin/zsh --login`

 Install `zsh` and `zsh-completions` using [Homebrew](https://brew.sh/)
 > $ brew install zsh zsh-completions

+Go to iTerm > Preferences > Profiles > General.
+Under Command, select “Command” (rather than “Login Shell”) and enter `/bin/zsh --login`

 As a visual thing I always like to change the theme to Solarized Dark which you can do from the Preferences menu under Profiles > Color